Lundsbergs boarding school

-Lundsbergs boarding school (Lundsbergs skola) is a Swedish boarding school located in the Parish of Storfors north of Kristinehamn in Värmland, Sweden.
-Lundsberg was founded in 1896 with inspirations from classical English boarding schools, and has approximately 200 students today.
-The school is run by the Lundsbergs school Foundation, Stiftelsen Lundsbergs skola and is well known for its conservative atmosphere.
+Lundsberg Boarding School (Lundsbergs skola) is an independent boarding school in Storfors Municipality, Sweden.
+Founded in 1896 and inspired by traditional English boarding schools, it is operated by the Lundsberg School Foundation (Stiftelsen Lundsbergs skola) and is known for its conservative environment.

-The school is one of the three elite boarding schools in Sweden.
-Annual tuition is 454,000 SEK.
-The cost is subsidized by the state but augmented by parents.
-The school consists of six dormitories, of which three are boys' dormitories (Forest Hill, Björke and Gransäter), and three are girls' dormitories (Klätten, Herrgården and Skogshult).
+Formerly designated as a state-supported national boarding school (riksinternat) until the status was phased out in 2014, the school enrols around 220 secondary school students, including both boarders and day pupils.
+Education is publicly funded through the Swedish school voucher system (skolpeng), while annual boarding and lodging fees are 454,000 SEK.

 History

 Lundsbergs Boarding School was founded by the businessman William Olsson 30 January 1896.
 The school at that time was characterized of the ideals to form the future leaders of the country via religious studies in a Spartan environment.

 The school commenced in Lundsberg's Herrgård.
 However, as the student number rose more student housing, staff buildings, and sport facilities were built.
 The Main Building was constructed 1906-1907 under the drawings of the architect Erik Lallerstedts.
-The current sports field was officially opened 1923 by the then Crown Prince of Sweden Gustaf Adolf, Duke of Västerbotten.
+The current sports field was officially opened 1923 by Crown Prince Gustaf Adolf of Sweden, Duke of Skåne.

 At 1907 the school, which was previously owned by Lundsbergs AB, was handed over to the Lundsbergs School Foundation.
 Today, the committee of the foundation consists of former students, staff, and legal guardians of current pupils.

-Lundsberg’s Church
+School church

-Via a donation the school's church could be built under the drawings of Bror Almquist.
-H.R.H.
-Prince Gustaf Adolf laid the first stone at the construction site 6 June 1929 and the Diocesan Bishop J.A.
-Eklund blessed the area.
-The Church, connected to the main school building, opened its doors 5 October 1930.
-The altar is made of green marble and the reredos is designed by the artist and former Lundsberg pupil Peder Jensen.
-All the Swedish princes who had graduated from the school at the time the church was completed, donated together a glass window for the church designed by Sigvard Bernadotte.
-The school's museum is in the basement of the church.
+The school church was built following a donation and was designed by architect Bror Almquist.
+Prince Gustaf Adolf laid the foundation stone on 6 June 1929, and Diocesan Bishop J.A.
+Eklund blessed the site.
+Connected to the main school building, the church opened on 5 October 1930.

+The altar is made of green marble, and the reredos was designed by artist and alumnus Peder Jensen.
+All Swedish princes who had graduated from the school by the time of the church's completion jointly donated a stained-glass window designed by Sigvard Bernadotte.
+The school museum is located in the church basement.

-Today the school church is used for choir practice, church service, and morning gatherings before classes commence, as well as music and theatre lessons.
-There are four students, two girls and two boys, chosen each year to be Churchwardens.
-There are also four boys chosen to be Church Bell Ringers.
+The church is used for choir practice, services, morning assemblies, and music and theatre classes.
+Each year, four students (two girls and two boys) are selected as churchwardens, and four boys are chosen as bell ringers.